-- Guide display start-up screen showing a guide for the shooting modes and buttons - · Pre-installed screen - One of the captured images (compatible images only) - Use the four-way controller (▲ ▼ ◀ ▶) to select (Start-up Screen) from the Playback Mode Palette. - Press the OK button.
-The image selection screen appears.

-Use the four-way controller (◀▶) to choose the image for the startup screen.
+- Guide display start-up screen showing a guide for the shooting modes and buttons - · Pre-installed screen - · One of the captured images (compatible images only) - Use the four-way controller (▲ ▼ ◀ ▶) to select (Start-up Screen) from the Playback Mode Palette. - Press the OK button.
+The image selection screen appears. - The image selection screen appears. - Use the four-way controller (◀▶) to choose the image for the start-up screen.